Madagascar: Vanilla village development

 Man fetching water in Madagascar

-“Before, because our water source was surface water, villagers suffered diseases such as bilharzia.
-This project enabled the construction of water wells which mitigated the spread of disease and improved the health of villagers.”
+“Before, because our water source was surface water, villagers suffered from diseases such as bilharzia. the construction of water wells which mitigated the spread of disease and improved the health of villagers.”

 Perlette, villager and president of the wells management committee